HildoBijl/stepwise/shared/skillTracking/coefficients/README.md

 Distributions often need to be smoothened when being processed.
 This is done through various smoothing functions.
 The most common one is the following.

-- `smoothen(coef, factor)` takes a coefficient array and smoothens its distribution by a given factor.
-A factor of 1 leaves the distribution unchanged, while 0 brings it back to the starting distribution.
-Effectively, the new mean is (0.5 * (mu_old - 0.5) * factor).
+- `smoothen(coef, options)` takes a coefficient array and smoothens its distribution subject to a given situation.

-To first determine and then apply the factor, there are two other functions.

-- `getSmoothingFactor(options)` returns a smoothing factor that is appropriate to apply given the situation.
 The situation is described in the options, with three (all optional) properties.
 	- `time` (default `0`) is the time passed since the skill was last practiced.
 	- `applyPracticeDecay` (default `false`) will (when set to `true`) lower the amount of smoothing applied because the user practiced the skill one more time.
 If not, this amount of smoothing remains the same.
 	- `numProblemsPracticed` (default `0`) indices the number of times the student has practiced the problem, used by the practice decay.